nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: Multiple contacts in the list with at least one contact named Roy.
 No contact has the name George (case-insensitive).

     1. Test case: `find n/Roy`<br>
-       Expected: Display contacts with name Roy.
+       Expected: Displays contacts with name Roy.
 Number of contacts found shown in the status message.

     1. Test case: `find n/George`<br>
        Expected: 0 contacts displayed.
 Status message indicates 0 contacts are found.